owntheweb/remotion-video-demo/README.md

 Obtain an OpenWeather access key for the weather demo by [signing up here](https://home.openweathermap.org/users/sign_up).
 The access key can be [found here](https://home.openweathermap.org/api_keys) after login to place in the `.env` file `REMOTION_OPENWEATHER_API_KEY` variable.
 Note: Once the email address is verified, it takes up to two hours for the key to become active.
 To customize the weather location, customize `<Weather ... />` in `src/Composition.tsx`.

-Obtain the NASA access key for the NASA Picture of the Day demo by visiting the [NASA APIs](https://api.nasa.gov/) website and filling out the form.
+Obtain the NASA access key for the Astronomy Picture of the Day demo by visiting the [NASA APIs](https://api.nasa.gov/) website and filling out the form.
 An email will be sent with a verification link.
 Clicking the link will give access to the API key that can be copied into the `.env` file's `REMOTION_NASA_API_KEY` variable.

 **Background Music Setup**